studiosi/masquerain/README.md

 ## Masquerain-Webcam

 Masquerain-Webcam opens your default video input device and starts outputting teletext-video in real time.
 To use it, just start the executable.
 Depends on the main project and has the same compilation requirements.
+Press "q" to quit.

 ## Compilation